Huion Kamvas Slate 10 Review – Affordable but nothing special

-Huion recently made it’s first attempt at an Android drawing tablet and released the Kamvas Slate 10.
+Huion recently made it’s first attempt at an Android drawing tablet and has released the Kamvas Slate 10.
 I’m really interested to see drawing tablet brands stepping into the standalone device genre.
 Huion seemed to do well with their recent Kamvas Studio 16, a Windows device akin to a Surface.
 However, the price may be something of a deterrent.
 Now, they are coming with something far more affordable, and powered by Android.
 It’s aimed at kids, and that is probably appropriate.
 Unfortunately, it doesn’t offer anything special as a Huion device, but that doesn’t mean it’s unusable.
 Let’s take a closer look at the Huion Kamvas Slate 10.

 Note: This post may contain affiliate links.
 These do not impact on the price for you.
 However, I may earn a commission from sales through them which helps me to dedicate more time to growing the DrawYourWeapon website.